Hereditary nonpolyposis colorectal cancer: Microsatellite instability

 Mutations in DNA mismatch repair systems can lead to difficulty transmitting regions within the DNA which contain repeating patterns of two or three nucleotides (microsatellites), otherwise known as microsatellite instability (MSI).
-MSI is associated with alternate sized repetitive DNA sequences that are not present in the correlated germ line DNA resulting in 15-20% of colorectal cancers.
+MSI is associated with alternate sized repetitive DNA sequences that are not present in the correlated germ line DNA.
+The presence of MSI is found in sporadic colon, gastric, sporadic endometrial, and the majority of other cancers.
+Approximately, 15-20 % of colorectal cancers display MSI.
 MSI is identified through DNA extraction from both a tumor tissue sample and a normal tissue sample followed by PCR analysis of microsatellite regions.
 MSI analysis can be used to identify people who may have Lynch syndrome and direct them for further testing.
 One study noted that one-third of MSI colorectal cancers showed a low immunoscore, suggesting that tumor-infiltrating lymphocytes might be a good option for therapy for these patients.
 High numbers of tumor-infiltrating lymphocytes were related to better survival rates and treatment responses.

 Classification

 Three major groups of MSI-H (microsatellite instability – MSI) cancers can be recognized by histopathological criteria: